zachmilan/zachmilan/README.md

 ## About Me
 I’m a recent **Computer Engineering graduate from the University of Michigan (May 2025)** with experience in embedded systems, PCB design, and hardware/software integration, with an interest in developing consumer-focused embedded devices.

+I’m seeking a **full-time role in embedded systems or adjacent fields** where I can continue designing and building real-world hardware/software products.

 ---

 ## Technical Skills